sunSeekingGoth/MakeSenseWithObsidian/Tutorial/01_General syntax.md

 - [[01_General syntax#10 Why organise like this?|10 Why organise like this?]]

 > [!note] Using this vault
->  We have set it up so that all syntax is understandable and navigable.
-Usually Obsidian collapses syntax, but we have repeated things so you can see the markdown and code blocks and how they render next to each other.
+>  We have set it up to try and make all syntax understandable and navigable.
+Usually Obsidian collapses syntax, but we have repeated things so you can see the markdown in code blocks and how they render next to each other.

-> [!note] Plugins
-> We have not pre-installed the plugins for you, we will download them together as we go, then some parts of the vault will make more sense

 ---
 # 1 Headings!